M2mobi/Marky-Mark/README.md

 converter.addLayoutBlockBuilder(MyCustomLayoutBlockBuilder())
 ```

-Or when using the MarkdownTextView use either of these options (depending on the configuration view or attrributedString):
+Or when using the MarkdownTextView use either of these options (depending on the configuration view or attributedString):

 ```swift
 markdownTextView.addViewLayoutBlockBuilder(layoutBlockBuilder: MyCustomLayoutBlockBuilder())